Dan the Man: Characters

 The player may use one of four characters.
-Dan, Josie, Barry Steakfries (a character derived from Jetpack Joyride, has to be purchased with real money), and a custom character.
+Dan, Josie, Barry Steakfries (a character derived from Jetpack Joyride who has to be purchased with real money), and a custom character.
 Dan and Josie have no special attributes while Barry has a shotgun attack with lower damage output, and the custom character has passive boosts to their stats depending on the clothes they wear.
-The player's custom character option can be given a piece of clothing by purchasing the clothing with coins or through some other means.
+The player's custom character can be given a piece of clothing by purchasing the clothing with coins or through some other means.
 Each character has their own upgrades, where the player can spend coins to make a specific character's ability stronger by increasing the damage, speed, add new attributes, etc.

 Survival Mode

-Survival mode is a mode within the game that is very similar to the bonus levels - the player fights enemies in an arena with them being able to purchase items in between rounds.
+Survival Mode is a mode within the game that is very similar to the bonus levels - the player fights enemies in an arena with them being able to purchase items in between rounds.
 Survival mode works similarly, but it has the player fight an infinite number of rounds, and it only ends if the player is defeated, runs out of time, or quits.
-There is an easy, normal, and hard mode which impact the speed in which enemies get stronger every round, which get unlocked upon reaching a survival milestone.
-During these battles, certain "special" enemies may appear, who when defeated, drop a token (or 2 to 3 if the difficulty was in Normal or Hard, respectively).
+There is an Easy, Normal, and Hard mode selection which impact the speed in which enemies get stronger every round, which get unlocked upon reaching a survival milestone.
+During these battles, certain "special" enemies may appear, who when defeated, drop an amount of tokens depending on the difficulty, 1 in Easy, 2 in Normal, and 3 in Hard.

 Tokens are used in the Prize Machine to get a random prize from it.
 Prizes may be power-ups the player can use for free without payment, costume tickets which when having all the tickets for a costume, the player unlocks said costume, coins, and more tokens.

 Multiplayer Mode

-Multiplayer mode is similar to Survival mode, there are no sets of difficulties, and there are 2 players.
+Multiplayer Mode is similar to Survival Mode, there are no sets of difficulties, and there are 2 players.
 The objective of Multiplayer Mode is to get more points than the other player in the same sets of battles.
 Players can also sabotage each other through various means, such as throwing an enemy towards them, which can knock them back.
 The player who gets the most points after a certain number of rounds wins.
 The player's points all build up to get prizes, the player gets a prize when they reach a total point milestone.